 Students of member teachers: $40.
 Students of non-member teachers: $40 plus $50 non-member teacher fee

 Students may receive one or more of the following: Performance Opportunities, Masterclass, & Trophies

 - To provide opportunities for students to perform in public and share the values and benefits of music study in their lives.

 - To encourage the students to share their talents in the community in tandem with various charitable organizations.

-- To work with others in the arts community by presenting outstanding concert experiences and providing outreach through educational programs.
+- To work with others in the arts community in presenting outstanding concert experiences.

 This audition is open to students from grades 1-12.
 The audition is open to pianists, vocalists and instrumentalists.

 - COMPLETE LIST OF REPERTOIRE: List on the application a maximum of 5 pieces the student could perform well at various concerts during the year.
 These may be solo or ensemble works (see #6-8 below).
 Students will not need to play all the pieces listed on the application at the audition.

 - CRITIQUE SHEET: At registration the students must select at least TWO PIECES from TWO different eras that they intend to perform at the audition.

 - AUDITION TIME LIMITS: At the audition the students may play more than two pieces not exceeding the audition time limits.
 If pieces selected exceed the maximum time limits the students will not be penalized, but will be stopped.